Paul1nh0/jsh/PatchTuesday/README.md

 ![](pics/sn2.PNG)

 # Summery
-to summ up i woke up to latest patch tuesday with both my bugs fixed. i have lost my bounty that could have helped mr a lot in life. i have lost my senity handling the case directly with msrc. i have lost my acknowledgment for my hard work and efforts.
+to summ up i woke up to latest patch tuesday with both my bugs fixed. i have lost my bounty that could have helped mr a lot in life. i have lost my sanity handling the case directly with msrc. i have lost my acknowledgment for my hard work and efforts.

 # TimeLine:

+  * 17-10-2017 - vulnerability found
+  * 17-10-2017 - vulnerability reported to vendor got initial triage (18).
+  * 26-10-2017 - submitted to a third side party bounty program.
+  * 18-10-2017 - 15-11-2017 - desperately tried to send additional details to msrc.
+  * 15-11-2017 - finally i was responded with acknowledgment of exploitability and a fix pursue by msrc.
+  * 21-11-2017 - recived a decent bounty offer - that i had to decline.
+  * 12-12-2017 - vulnerability fixed, without credit or bounty.